A database of accurately ranked assets is the foundation of any preventive, predictive, or condition-based asset management program.

 When defining the roles and responsibilities of your criticality team, reach beyond the maintenance organization alone.
 Commonly, craftsmen, operators, maintenance supervisors, and operation supervisors are included, along with other stakeholders—representing safety, environmental, purchasing, maintenance, repair, and materials operations.

 The following roles and responsibilities support the asset criticality process:

-Executive Sponsor — controls all resources necessary to the project; provides an organization charter to the sites, takes actions to align competing initiatives, removes obstacles, and provides realignment of organizational constraints to reinforce new behaviors.
+Executive Sponsor — controls all resources necessary to the project; provides an organization charter to the sites, takes actions to align competing initiatives, removes obstacles, and realigns organizational constraints to reinforce new behaviors.

-Executive Steering Committee — comprised of the owners of the functions that support the new process; monitors implementation progress and value return, removes obstacles, sets priorities, and mitigates or eliminates risks factors.
+Executive Steering Committee — comprised of the owners of the functions that support the new process; monitors implementation progress and value return, removes obstacles, sets priorities, and mitigates or eliminates risk factors.

-Site Manager — normally the site sponsor, or the owner of all resources at the site level necessary for successful implementation; monitors implementation and value return, sets priorities by aligning competing initiatives, and removes obstacles.
+Site Manager — usually the site sponsor or the owner of all resources at the site level necessary for successful implementation; monitors implementation and value return, sets priorities by aligning competing initiatives and removes obstacles.

-Leadership Team — usually comprised of direct reports to the site manager/sponsor, as they typically are the department heads who own a specific functional responsibility at the site; aligns their part of the organization; and demonstrates active leadership presence.
+Leadership Team — usually comprised of direct reports to the site manager/sponsor, as they are the department heads who own a specific functional responsibility at the site, align their part of the organization, and demonstrate active leadership presence.

 Step 2: Load Site Asset List into Facilitation Tool

 Take the completed asset list, including asset hierarchy, and put this information into your site’s preferred format.
 Common formats include a text document, spreadsheet, or database program.
 This is the list of equipment used for the criticality analysis.